maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/dna_of_a_plotly_graph.md

 ```

-As an example, here is the full figure description of the last example
+As an example, here is the full figure description of the last example in [Customising our plotly graphs](./customising_our_plotly_graphs.md), with the actual data omitted.

 ```python
                     # First trace, starting with the marker styling dictionary